 Michael Polanyi, Knowing and Being (1969)

-The story is of a classic type that has parallels in the literatures and storytelling traditions of other cultures.
+The story is of a classic type that has parallels in the literatures and storytelling traditions of other cultures, like the tradition of Sufi teaching stories.
 Such stories illustrate how, sometimes, there is no rational path to truth or a just decision but, instead, an irrational, counter-intuitive approach can reveal it in unexpected ways.
 It is imaginative and transgressive, employing techniques familiar in creative, artistic practices – excessive, surreal and disturbing.
 These are not quantities but qualities of imagination.
 It may be perfectly possible to compose a fiction or a piece of music or an artwork to order, by following rules and formulae (for instance the ‘police procedural’ novel or many a three minute pop song).
 Yet something else is needed for it to become art or literature that transcends the skeleton of its construction and rises above hackneyed cliché and routine prosaicness.
 Our entire mode of existence and civilisation now hinges on dilemmas as, or even more, knotty and seemingly irreconcilable as the problem faced by Solomon.
 We are going to need the wisdom of irrational logics and unfettered imaginations to devise visionary, engaging and realistic ways to resolve them.

 ““Hard times are coming, when we’ll be wanting the voices of writers who can see alternatives to how we live now, can see through our fear-stricken society and its obsessive technologies to other ways of being, and even imagine real grounds for hope.
 We’ll need writers who can remember freedom – poets, visionaries – realists of a larger reality.”

 Ursula K. Le Guin, “Freedom” in Words Are My Matter (2016)